sosiouxme/origin-aggregated-logging/deployment/README.md

 1. A "logging-deployer" Secret
 2. A "logging-deployer" ServiceAccount with the secret and create privileges
 3. Optionally, a key and certificate for the Kibana server to be deployed.
-4. Sufficient PersistentVolumes defined for ElasticSearch cluster storage.
+4. Sufficient volumes defined for ElasticSearch cluster storage.

 The deployer generates all the necessary certs/keys/etc for cluster communication and defines secrets and templates for all of the necessary